Japanese giant salamander: Threats

 The Japanese giant salamander is threatened by pollution, habitat loss (among other changes, by the silting up of the rivers where it lives), dams and concrete banks, and invasive species.
-In particular, it is important to note that the construction of concrete streambanks and agricultural dams throughout the distribution range has imposed a significant negative impact on giant salamanders.
+The construction of concrete streambanks and agricultural dams throughout the distribution range has imposed a significant negative impact on giant salamanders.
 Concrete banks have deprived of habitats suited for nesting sites, and dams block migration paths and have caused habitat fragmentation.
 With the ongoing climate change, it is predicted that frequency and intensity of rainstorms in Japan will increase.
 These rainstorms will likely destroy stream banks more frequently, which could result in the construction of more flood-control dams and concrete banks.

 Introgressive hybridization between the native Japanese giant salamander and the introduced Chinese giant salamander (A. davidianus) is one of the major conservation challenges.
 It has been suggested that although the details are not known, the Chinese giant salamanders imported for food to Japan in 1972 were the sources of the ongoing introgressive hybridization.
 In Kamo River in Kyoto Prefecture, the study conducted from 2011 to 2013 found that 95% of the captured giant salamanders were hybrids.
 The introgressive hybridization appears to be spreading across several watersheds.
 Although the Chinese giant salamander has recently been split up into multiple species, recent genetic studies have confirmed that the Chinese giant salamander introduced to Japan is the initially described Chinese species, A. davidianus.

 In some regions, giant salamanders used to be hunted as a source of food, but hunting has ceased because of the protection acts established after World War II.